Can't come to the polling place yourself? Then you can authorize someone to do this for you.

 Please note that the person can only do this at the same time that he/she is casting a vote for himself/herself.
 So it is not possible for someone to come and vote for themselves in the morning and come back in the afternoon to cast the your vote.

-Until Friday, Oct.
-24, you could request a written proxy (via an L8 form).
-The proxy then received a proxy card allowing that person to cast your vote.
+You had until Friday, March 13, to submit a request for a written proxy (using an L8 form).
+The proxy holder would then receive a proxy certificate allowing them to cast your vote.

-As of Oct.
-25, this option is no longer available.
+Starting March 14, this option will no longer be available.